TheGuyFromTheApprentice/ActiveGraphNetworks/README.md

     end
 ```

-Attributes and policies enrich relationships, guiding decision-making and maintaining security or operational integrity.
-For instance, an **Access Control List (ACL)** might determine the visibility of a node based on the user’s role, allowing for deeper security management.
+Policies enrich relationships, guiding decision-making and maintaining security and operational integrity.
+For example, an **Access Control List (ACL)** determines node visibility based on the user's role, adding a layer of depth in security management.

-#### **3. Dynamic Relational Reasoning: Real-Time Adaptation**
+### **3. Dynamic Relational Reasoning: Real-Time Adaptation**

-Unlike static models, AGNs create a **living network**, dynamically updating relationships as data changes.
-This enables real-time adaptation, critical for applications like **supply chain management**, **finance**, or **customer service**, where conditions shift frequently.
+AGNs form a **living network**, dynamically updating relationships as data changes.
+This adaptability is critical for applications like **supply chain management**, **finance**, or **customer service**, where conditions and relationships often evolve.

 ```mermaid
 graph TD;